 With all of the sensors and communications that will be going on, it is of some concern that a single Arduino would have some difficulty accomplishing everything it needed to.
-As a result of this, we have opted to include a second Arduino to split the load.
-It is not expected that a third would be required because of the limited computations being done onboard the vehicle, but thorough testing will be done to ensure that two Arduinos will be more than enough for the requirements.
+As a result of this, we have opted to include two additional Arduinos to split the load.
+It is not expected that a fourth would be required because of the limited computations being done onboard the vehicle, but thorough testing will be done to ensure that three Arduinos will be more than enough for the requirements.
 That said, due to the fact that Arduino Pro Minis have been chosen, it would be quite simple to add additional Arduinos in to the system to split the computational load further or implement a verification system in regards to the engine shutoff.

 Power Needs